The World’s Most Valuable (Prized) Gemstones

 What's the best way to care for and clean gemstone jewelry?

 Clean your gemstone jewelry at home using a mild cleanser and a soft toothbrush.
-Proper jewelry care also includes storing it safely, removing it for physical work, and minimizing its exposure to harsh chemicals and sunlight.
-Bring your gemstone or crystal jewelry in for professional cleaning at any of our Jeweler's Touch locations.
+Store it in secure locations, remove it during exercise or physical labor, and minimize its exposure to harsh chemicals and sunlight.
+Bring your gemstone or crystal jewelry in for professional cleaning at Jeweler's Touch in Brea.

 Sources: